Skip to main content

 The Balanced Gaming Lifestyle Quest: How I Turned Real Life into My Greatest Game

 You know that moment when the sun comes up, your eyes sting, and you realize you haven’t moved in nine hours except to grab another energy drink?
 That was my nightly raid for three years.
 I was “the guy” in my guild, top DPS, first to level cap, always online.
 But offline, my life was a buggy, low-poly mess.
-I’d blown out my lower back from a $50 chair, lost a relationship because I kept canceling dates for dungeon runs, and felt a creeping dread every time I logged off into a world I’d neglected.
+I’d blown out my lower back from a $50 chair, drifted apart from close friends because I kept canceling plans for dungeon runs, and felt a creeping dread every time I logged off into a world I’d neglected.

 I didn’t need another article telling me “take breaks.”
 I needed a quest log for real life.